-“Who here has never touched a cow?”
+“Has anyone here never touched a cow?”

 The question, while basic, reveals much about the world of Dr. Grandin.
 Her reality is based on observation: insight gained from stroking the coarse hair of a cow, noticing how the cows turn to watch a front-end loader picking up hay across the field – seeing the world “in pictures,” literally.
 Mention “cow,” she says, and photorealistic pictures of all kinds of cows flash through her head “like Google Images.”
 It’s an ability she’s had since childhood, when she struggled with autism so severe she would have been institutionalized were it not for her mother finding an alternative path to education – with teachers that recognized Temple’s special needs and talents, and a mind that would turn out to have the capacity of genius.

 Since then, autism has continued to define her existence, but in a way that has led to uncanny insights into the minds of animals.
 Her ability to see in pictures and sense the things that spook them – a waving flag, for example, or a reflection in a puddle – has led her to create more humane livestock handling systems.
-And more recently, autism has enabled her to better understand the minds of people and how it relates to their scientific abilities.
+And more recently, autism has enabled her to better understand the minds of people and how their thinking styles relate to their scientific abilities.
 It’s an understanding that has led to a new calling – as role model and mentor for school children – which she pursues as fervently as her livestock business and long-time autism advocacy.